dewikinasih/dewikinasih/README.md

 Collection of my data analysis projects

 All projects are archived in their respective repositories.
-Every reposistory contains a brief explanation about the peoject, the code I used, and medium link for some projects published on medium.
+Every repository contains a brief explanation about the peoject, the code I used, and medium link for some projects published on medium.

 ## <div align='center'> About Me </div>